keslleylima/MetricsIntegrator/README.md

 ## ⚠ Requirements
 - CSV separated by ';'
-- First column of source code metrics, test code metrics and test path metrics must be the method signature
+- First column of source code metrics and code coverage must be a method signature

 ## Gallery